QuincyOliech/skinopatra/README.md

 JSON file linked using Railway to retrieve the product data and app deployed on Netlify.
 ## Core Deliverables
 A user should be able to:
-See images of all products rendered in product collection.
+See images of all products rendered in product collection and add an Item to the list of products,functionality to be restricted to the admin side.

 ### Endpoints for Core Deliverables
 #### GET /products